The environmental impacts of fireworks and how they can be managed.

 1. Noise Act 1996.
 Under this act, local authorities in England and Wales have powers to issue a fixed penalty notice if excessive noise is emitted from premises (including gardens) between 11pm and 7am.

-2. Crime and Disorder Act 1998.
-Under this act, local authorities have the power to issue an anti-social behaviour order to anyone causing "harassment, alarm or distress".
-Disobeying an order carries a prison sentence of up to five years.
+2. Antisocial Behaviour, Crime and Policing Act 2014.
+Under this act, local authorities have the power to issue a Community Protection Notice to anyone causing "harassment, alarm or distress".
+Failing to comply with the notice may lead to a fixed penalty notice being issued.

 Fixed Penalty Notices